CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

 $ helm upgrade istio install/kubernetes/helm/istio -f .\install\kubernetes\helm\istio\values.yaml
 ```

-Now wait appr. one minute for Kubernetes to receive a public IP address for the Grafana service.
+Now wait approximately one minute for Kubernetes to receive a public IP address for the Grafana service.
 You can check the status via the following query (wait until `EXTERNAL-IP` gets a proper value for `grafana`)

 ```shell
 $ kubectl get svc -n istio-system -w